Safeguarding > Photographing Children

 Appropriate and proportionate safeguards must be in place to ensure a safe environment for children and young people when it comes to photography and videography.

-Basketball NI follows, and recommends that clubs also follow, guidance from the NSPCC Child Protection in Sport Unit.
+Basketball NI follows, and recommends that clubs also follow, SPORT NI Guidance and guidance from the NSPCC Child Protection in Sport Unit.

-Clubs and organisations should have a written photography policy statement that sets out your overall approach to images taken of children and young people during events and activities.
+Clubs and organisations should have a written photography and videography policy statement that sets out your overall approach to images and video content taken of children and young people during events and activities.

 This policy statement should be used alongside a more detailed set of procedures that explain how your organisation uses images of children and young people in publications, on websites and on social networking sites, and what actions you take to keep children safe.